-Emily Ryalls is a Wakefield based artist working predominantly with the intersection of photography and performance.
-Her practice is rooted in blurring the lines between a divided photographer/subject relationship, creating meaningful and collaborative works that examine and prompt crucial conversation on the role of photography as a non-exploitive means of co-production and connection.
+Emily Ryalls is a Wakefield based artist working with photography and performance to create spaces and works on the themes of lived experience and female representation.
+Her practice is rooted in blurring the lines between a divided photographer/subject relationship, creating meaningful and collaborative works that, through a practice based research approach, can prompt conversation on the role of photography as a non-exploitive means of co-production and connection.

 Education and Awards